The super-easy guide to lubricating and caring for your treadmill’s belt

 Had your treadmill a while?
 Could be it’s time to do some maintenance.
 One of the main things you’ll want to do in order to keep your treadmill in peak performance is to lubricate the belt.

 Help!
 That sounds like a nightmare!
 Relax.
 You’re in good hands.
-We’ve got all the info you’ll need to keep your treadmill in peak condition and stop it wearing out.
+We’ve got all the info you’ll need to keep your treadmill in peak condition and stop it from wearing out.

 Why do you need to oil the treadmill’s belt?